What is the Difference between Phosphorus Glow in the Dark and Radium?

 Glow in the Dark products contain phosphorus (a non toxic substance) which has the ability to absorb and store surrounding light.
 When it is dark it starts to release the stored light which is visible in the form of a glow.
 So basically it needs to be exposed to light before it can work.
 It works similar to the natural process of photosynthesis.

 How does Radium glow in the dark products work?

-I am not familiar with this product but if you were to do a search, there is a ton of information from wiki on this subject.
+I am not familiar with this product but if you were to do a search, there is a ton of information on this subject.
 All I know is that this substance is radioactive and that the glow it produces looks similar to phosphorus glow.
 Which is why the next question is so frequently asked?